-INCLUSION: Inclusive education teaches all children team work and how to relate and function together with others with different abilities.
+Inclusive education teaches all children teamwork and how to relate and function together with others with different abilities.
 Students learn to value diversity, see the ability of others to contribute, and inclusion also gives children a sense of unity.
 Preschool Inclusion teachers work in the classroom to provide special education services to children with disabilities.
 They collaborate with and provide strategies to the regular education teachers to ensure the children's individual goals are being met.
-They provide extra support and change the curriculum in order for children with disabilities to function in a general education setting.
+They provide extra support and change the curriculum for children with disabilities to function in a general education setting.
 The Inclusive Teaching Model is where the Early Childhood teacher implements classroom activities and lesson plans from the district curriculum and plans with the inclusion teacher for adaptations and modifications for children with special needs.
 All related services such as Occupational Therapy, Speech/Language Therapy or Physical Therapy are strongly encouraged to occur in the child's classroom.
+This school year we are welcoming our new Inclusion Teacher, Ms. Mindy Sauchelli.